unnamed-ii/react-cheese-shop/README.md

 - Advanced filtering products (Category page)
 - Product ratings (Products and collections)
 - Reviews for individual products (Products and collections)
+- Add setting active block (Home page, recommendations block)
 - Render all data not from constants but from server
-- Create all 'products' on firestore
-- Create admin account, so owner could create and change data on a server from app
-- Add setting active block (Home page, recommendations block)
-- Add rendering image of product's from server
+- Add rendering image of products from server
+- Fill the 'products' fields with different data on firestore
+- Fix drop down list (Header) +

 - Moving to individual article (Article cards) +
 - Moving to individual recipe (Recipes page, recipe cards) +